You are building

 The basics Google looks for

-You do not need to become an SEO expert on day one.
-Install one plugin — Rank Math (free) or Yoast SEO (free) — and master three fundamentals for every post you publish.
+You don’t need to become an SEO expert on day one.
+Install one plugin such as Rank Math (free) or Yoast SEO (free), and master three fundamentals for every post you publish.

-Google Search Console — submit your sitemap (usually yoursite.com/sitemap.xml, auto-generated by Rank Math) at search.google.com/search-console.
-It is free, takes 10 minutes, and tells Google your posts exist so they get indexed and tracked.
+- Google Search Console: submit your sitemap (usually yoursite.com/sitemap.xml, auto-generated by Rank Math) at search.google.com/search-console.
+It’s free, takes 10 minutes, and tells Google your posts exist so they get indexed and tracked.

 Set up Google Search Console the same day your blog goes live and submit your sitemap.
-New sites with no submitted sitemap are invisible to Google until they are discovered through links or crawling — which can take months.
+New sites with no submitted sitemap are invisible to Google until they are discovered through links or crawling.
+This can take months.
 Submitting takes 10 minutes and starts the clock immediately.

 Build Your Email List From Day One